mit-dci/mas.s62/pset01/README.md

 You will probably find it most convenient to install Go 1.9 on your own computer, but you can also use it on Athena.

+You can use a regular editor like vim / emacs / notepad.exe.
+There is also a go-specific open source IDE that Tadge recommends & uses, [LiteIDE](https://github.com/visualfc/liteide) which may make things easier.

 In order to submit your lab, you'll need to use git.
 You can read about [git here](https://www.kernel.org/pub/software/scm/git/docs/user-manual.html).

 ## Collaboration Policy